troglobit/mg/README.md

 > [!TIP]
 > Try the [latest release](https://github.com/troglobit/mg/releases/latest),
-> use the tarball with a version in the name, avoid GitHub generated links!
+> use the tarball with a version in the name and a sha256 checksum next to it,
-> Releases come with a `configure` script, so you don't need autotools.
+> avoid GitHub generated links!
+Releases come with a `configure` script, so
-> Only a C compiler, `make` and you're set to go.
+> you don't need autotools.
+Only a C compiler, `make` and you're set to go.

 Usage
 -----